Blog

 Sometimes phishing emails may look legitimate but upon closer inspection, you’ll realize that they are fake.

-Examples of a phishing email
+Examples of a Phishing Email

 The first phishing example shows you a message that tries to get you to download a file.
 Once you open the file, your computer will get infected with malware.

 The second phishing example pretends to be from a bank and its purpose is to trick people into submitting their home addresses, and phone numbers.
-Examples of a phishing email - 02

 The third phishing example shows a phishing email that tries to start a conversation with potential victims.
 Those who reply will get a story and then a request for personal information or some sort of payment.